Estimated reading time: 7 minutes

 Don’t know where to start?
 Try to find a trade or vocational school that’s close to your home.

 Now: make sure that you apply for an apprenticeship or work under a C-10 licensed contractor after state registration (as required in California, for example).
 Don’t forget to register as a trainee by obtaining enrollment certification from your school and submitting all necessary application forms.

 Expect to spend anywhere from four to five years studying with a master electrician or C-10 licensed contractor to learn the ropes.

 After you’ve finished your hours, you can finally get your electrical license.
 That means that you’re officially allowed to work in your state.
 But there’s a catch: you must complete forms and pass your electrician exam first before becoming licensed.

 Why should I become an electrician?
 The answer is simple: steady hours and excellent benefits.

-Sound good to you?
-Then read on to find out more about what it takes to become a licensed electrician.
+Does that sound good to you?
+Then, read on to find out more about what it takes to become a licensed electrician.

 No Diploma?
 No Problem!

 Here’s the deal: you don’t even need a high school diploma to begin your career as an electrician.
 In fact, InterCaost Colleges will actually direct you to the path that will help you to get your diploma while you finish your education.
 (More info on this page)